tvh0021/aweSOM/joss/paper.md

 Many Python-based SOM implementations already exist in the literature (e.g., `POPSOM`, @yuan2018; `MiniSom`, @minisom; `sklearn-som`).
 However, they primarily serve as proof-of-concept demonstrations that are optimized for smaller datasets, while lacking the ability to scale up to large, multidimensional datsets. `aweSOM` provides a solution for this gap in capability, and is especially appropriate for use in high-resolution simulations and large sky surveys, where data comes in $10^6 - 10^9$ individual points, together with multiple features per point.
 Specifically, we demonstrate that, compared to the legacy implementations `aweSOM` is based on, our package provides between $10-100 \times$ speedup, as well as vastly better memory performance thanks to the many built-in optimizations.

 As a companion to this paper, we demonstrate the capabilities of `aweSOM` in detecting the structures of intermittency in plasma turbulence in @ha2024.
+Detailed instructions on how to install, test, and replicate the results of the paper are available in the online [documentation](https://awesom.readthedocs.io/en/latest/).
+Also included in the documentation is an example of applying `aweSOM` to the Iris dataset [@iris53].

 # Statement of need

-## The self-organizing map method
+## The self-organizing map algorithm

-SOM is an unsupervised ML algorithm that excels at dimensionality reduction, clustering, and classification tasks.
+SOM is an unsupervised ML technique that excels at dimensionality reduction, clustering, and classification tasks.
-It consists of a 2-dimension (2D) lattice of nodes.
-Each node has a weight vector that is of the same dimension as the input data.
+It consists of a 2-dimensional (2D) lattice of nodes.
+Each node contains a weight vector that is of the same dimension as the input data.
 A SOM performs the clustering by changing the weight vectors of a group of nodes such that the lattice's topology eventually conforms to the intrinsic clustering of the input data.
-In this manner, a SOM lattice can capture multidimensional correlations in the input data.
+In this manner, a SOM lattice can capture multidimensional correlations in the multidimensional input data.

 ### `POPSOM`